jorgegv/spectrum-vertical-scroller/doc/SP1-SCROLLER.md

   - If MAX is NO_RANGE, set MAX to 0

 - Every 8 scrolled pixels, do the following for each of the columns:
-  - Adjust MIN and MAX (add 1 to each of them)
+  - Adjust MIN and MAX (add 1 to each of them, saturating at the maximum row value)
   - If MIN is out of the scroll area, set both MIN and MAX to NO_RANGE

 - The previous adjustments and movements will have to take into account 1 additional cell due to the pixel offsets mentioned above.